ohcnivek/ohcnivek/README.md

 i'm kevin, a second year student at Georgia Tech learning about the world & how I can do my part in making it a better place with code.

-- 💻 check out my gitlab [here](https://gitlab.com/ohcnivek) to see all of what ive been upto
+- 💻 check out my gitlab [here](https://gitlab.com/ohcnivek) to see all of what ive been upto. most of my work takes place in private repos on gitlab, but it's still pretty cool to see activity :)
 - 💬 learn more about me [here!](https://kevincho.herokuapp.com/)
 - 📫 reach out to me <a href="mailto:kevincho@gatech.edu">here!</a>